qgis/QGIS-Documentation/docs/user_manual/print_composer/overview_composer.rst

   you'll be prompted to choose a new title for the layout;
 * remove the layout: the selected print layout(s) will be deleted from the project.

 In the lower part, it's possible to create new print layouts or reports from scratch or a template.
-By default, QGIS will look for templates in the user profile and the application template directories (accessible with the two buttons at the bottom of the frame) but also in any folder declared as :guilabel:`Path(s) to search for extra print templates` in :menuselection:`Settings --> Options --> Layouts`.
+By default, QGIS will look for templates in the :ref:`user profile <user_profiles>` folder and the application template directories (accessible with the two buttons at the bottom of the frame) but also in any folder declared as :guilabel:`Path(s) to search for extra print templates` in :menuselection:`Settings --> Options --> Layouts`.
 Found templates are listed in the combobox.
 Select an item and press the :guilabel:`Create` button to generate a new report or print layout.

 You can also use layout templates from a custom folder;
 in that case, select *specific* in the templates drop-down list,